 The catheter that is placed in the vessel is also critical.

-• It should have suture collars or beads at the appropriate spot to keep it in place long-term and guide you to the ideal insertion length.
+It should have suture collars or beads at the appropriate spot to keep it in place long-term and guide you to the ideal insertion length.
 For jugular vein catheterization the catheter tip should be just above the right atrium of the heart.
+Instech has catheters with insertion lengths matched to body weights and a surgical SOP to ensure ideal positioning.

-• The catheter should be made of polyurethane—PE is too stiff for vessels, silicone is too slippery to make a reliable connections.
+The catheter should be made of polyurethane—PE is too stiff for vessels, silicone is too slippery to make reliable connection with the VAB™ connector.

-• It should have an inner diameter that is ideal for the device to which it is connecting (.61-.63mm to connect to 22ga tubing).
+It should have an inner diameter (ID) that is ideal for the device to which it is connecting (.61-.63mm to connect to 22ga tubing).
+Instech uses a multiple-step process to ensure our catheters meet standards for consistent ID which alleviates issues with inadvertent disconnection from the VAB™.

-• And without fail it should be sterilized; ethylene oxide gas exposure in Tyvek® pouches is really the only way to sterilize polyurethane catheters and any implanted component such as the Button.
+And without fail it should be sterilized; ethylene oxide gas exposure in Tyvek® pouches is really the only way to sterilize polyurethane catheters and any implanted component such as the VAB™.

-2. you can slide a silicone sleeve around it or
+- you can slide a silicone sleeve around it, or,

 For more information, see our blog post, What Does it Take to Disconnect a Rodent Catheter?